 Along with providing more convenience in your hair care routine, investing in the right hair towel wrap can lead to overall healthier hair with continuous use.
 Below, we’ll go over some of the most important reasons to consider a hair drying towel.

 1. A hair turban towel is less damaging

 Unlike the traditional cotton towels we use to dry off our bodies, a hair towel wrap is made with our delicate locks in mind.
 Hair is very fragile when wet and coarse body towels create damaging friction when pulled across delicate wet hair.
 Choosing to use a hair drying towel instead is a great step to make if you’re looking to boost your hair’s health.

 2. Your hair will dry faster

-Thanks to the materials it’s made of, a hair drying towel helps your hair finish drying in half the time it would take with a regular towel.
+Thanks to the materials it’s made of, a hair drying towel helps your hair finish drying much faster compared to how long it would take with a regular towel.
 This frees up plenty of extra time in your routine to style your hair, do your makeup, or simply sleep in!
-Depending on the material used, your hair can actually dry 10 times faster with a hair turban towel than with a regular cotton towel!
+Depending on the material used, your hair can actually dry faster with a hair turban towel than with a regular cotton towel!

 3. A hair drying towel is more comfortable

 Another great advantage of having a hair turban towel is its ability to stay comfortably on top of your head while you go about your routine.
 A hair drying towel has a button so you can quickly and easily secure it on your head and then forget about it!

 4. A hair drying towel can help you ditch the blow dryer for good

 Over time, the heat damage caused by blow drying your hair can truly add up.
 However, once you start using a hair turban towel, you might not ever feel like picking up your blow dryer again—they’re that good.